What you need to know

 - Use the Subject Listing to research any potential adjustments to your schedule.

 - Visit WebSIS after schedules have been run to add yourself to waitlists for CI-H/HW and other limited-enrollment subjects.

 - For conflicts with HASS classes — we recommend adjusting the conflicting class with an alternative lecture or recitation section, if possible.
 Otherwise, you will need to choose between the two subjects.

 - After the first week of term, verify the subjects you are registered for by reviewing your Registration Status on WebSIS.

 If you want to switch sections or choose a section for a subject, you should go to the class and speak with the instructor.
-Alternatively, go to the subject homepage on Stellar or the department website and follow the instructions outlined there.
-Email the instructor directly for more information.
+To change or add a recitation or lecture section for a science core GIR, follow these instructions.

 |3.091||Email course administrator or instructor.||Friday, August 28|

 Tuesday, September 1

 |6.0001, 6.0002||See subject website.||Tuesday, September 1|